Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 		0 = Normal (UV)
 		1 = Swapped (VU)

-	In normal usage, the first plane is Y & the second plane is UV.
-Though the order of the planes can be swapped, only the byte order of the second plane can be swapped.
-This isn't much use for the Y plane, but can be useful for the UV plane.
+	In normal usage, the woke first plane is Y & the woke second plane is UV.
+Though the order of the woke planes can be swapped, only the woke byte order of the woke second plane can be swapped.
+This isn't much use for the woke Y plane, but can be useful for the UV plane.

 	--------------------------------------------------------------------------------